 POLS 170 International Politics 1

 IREL/POLS 277 International Political Economy 1

 or ECON 127 International Economics

 Select one of the following: 3

 Three courses from one area concentration (see lists on the major's page).
-1 centration (see lists on the major's page).

-Three courses from one thematic track (see lists on the major's page).
+Three courses from one thematic concentration (see lists on the major's page).

 It is recommended that students majoring in economics who also intend to pursue an international relations minor take ECON 427 International Economic Theory instead of ECON 127 International Economics.
-When counting ECON 427 toward the economics major an additional IREL course must be taken in the area concentration or thematic track chosen for the minor.
+When counting ECON 427 toward the economics major, an additional IREL course must be taken in the area concentration or thematic track chosen for the minor.

-Students who choose to complete their international relations minor through an area concentration are encouraged to take one of the designated history courses, which are noted with an asterisks () in the lists on the department's webpage.
-Students who choose to complete their international relations minor through a thematic track are encouraged to take the appropriate core course indicated in the thematic track list.
+Students who choose to complete their international relations minor through an area concentration are encouraged to take one of the designated history courses, which are noted with an asterisk () in the lists on the department's webpage.
+Students who choose to complete their international relations minor through a thematic concentration are encouraged to take the appropriate core course indicated in the thematic track list.
 Students minoring in international relations are strongly encouraged, but not required, to develop competence in a suitable language.